 Although scholars generally agree that the murder of Olga’s husband and her subsequent military action against the Drevlians did occur, some experts suggest that the details of the conflict may have been significantly exaggerated.
 The records that detail Olga’s conflict with the Drevlians were written over 200 years after her death and some scholars have pointed out that the main themes in Olga’s story, such as the vengeful widow, are common motifs in Scandinavian folklore.
 Based on this, some scholars theorize that this account may have been a myth that was used to illustrate Queen Olga’s cunning and bravery as a founder of Russian Christianity and of the Rurik dynasty.
 Supporting this theory is the fact that these records were written by monks that were being financially supported by Olga’s descendants.

-Although scholars still debate how much of Olga’s story is true, it is clear that the Russian queen herself was a real monarch who had an undeniable effect on both her people and the entirety of Russian history.
+Although scholars still debate how much of Olga’s story is true, it is clear that she was a real monarch who had an undeniable effect on both her people and the entirety of Eastern Europe’s history.
 The political and economic reforms that Olga of Kiev enacted during her reign laid the foundations that her descendants would use to unite all of Russia and found the first ruling dynasty.
 Named after Igor of Kiev’s father, the Rurik dynasty ruled for over 700 years before being replaced by the Romanov dynasty.
 Although Olga did not succeed in converting her son, her grandson Vladimir the Great would convert to Christianity in 988 CE and encourage the spread of Christianity among the Kievan Rus.
-In 1547, the Russian Orthodox church canonized Olga of Kiev for her contributions to Russian Christianity.
+In 1547, the Russian Orthodox Church canonized Olga of Kiev for her contributions to Russian Christianity.